-Depository institution (DI) coin deposits are weighed by electronic scales that are located at Federal Reserve Offices and also at armored carrier facilities throughout the United States.
-Many Reserve Bank cash offices have entered into legal agreements with local armored carrier companies to serve as Federal Reserve off-site coin terminals to process DIs' deposits and maintain inventories of verified coin.
+Depository institution (DI) coin deposits are weighed by electronic scales that are located at Federal Reserve offices and also at armored carrier facilities throughout the United States.
+Many Reserve Bank cash offices have entered into legal agreements with third-party operators to serve as Federal Reserve off-site coin terminals or coin depots to process DIs' deposits and maintain inventories of verified coin.

 Unlike currency, there is no need to sort the coins for fitness since coins are damaged very rarely.
 The average life of a coin is estimated to be 30 years.
 Generally, all coin accepted by the Federal Reserve System is weighed (at a Reserve Bank Office or by armored carriers) and redistributed to DIs when they place orders.
 The processing of entries for coin deposits and orders is identical to the process for currency - a DI's Federal Reserve account is credited for the amount of the coin deposit and/or debited for the amount of the coin order.